renee-tala/MechaCar_Statistical_Analysis/README.md

 - In total, the data meets this criteria at 62.29 PSI according to the variance.
 - Looking at the lot summary, Lot 3 surpases the rate at 170.28 PSI.

 ## T-Tests on Suspension Coils
-then briefly summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.
 ### One Sample t-test
 ![t-test](img/t-testpng.png)
--
+- The inital t-test shows the sample mean is not statistically different from the population mean.
+With a p-value of 0.06.

 ![t-test-subset](img/t-test-subset.png)
+-Further analysis into the Manufacturing Lots shows that Lot 1 and 2 are not statistically different from the population mean.
+Lot 3 is statistically different with a p-value of 0.04, whereas the population mean has a p-value of 0.06.
+Lot 3's mean of x is also different from Lots 1 and 2; the mean of x is 1496.14 and Lot 1 and 2 have mean of x's at 1500.

 ## Study Design: MechaCar v Competition
-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+To provide our consumers with a robust analysis of MechaCar's performance against the competition, another study must be conducted.
+We must consider cost, city and highway fuel efficiency, maintenance cost, and safety rating.

-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+The null hypothesis is that MechaCar's metrics are not significantly different from the competitions.
+The alternate hypothesis is that MechaCar's metrics are significantly different from the competitions.

+To test this hypothesis we will use a one-tailed t-test.
+We want to see if MechaCar is higher or lower in values versus the competition.
+Consumers look for lower cost and maintenance cost, as well as higher city and highway fuel efficiency and safety rating.

+Running these tests requires data on MechaCar's cost, fuel efficiency, maintenance cost, and safety rating.
+The same data is required from MechaCar's competition.